backdrop-contrib/antiscan/README.md

 - enable automatic reporting to AbuseIPDB about blocked scanner activity ("AbuseIPDB report" module should be installed);
 - enable logging of blocked access attempts (enabled by default);
 - select the time after which the blocked IP will be automatically unblocked;
-- use "Test Mode" to test your patterns, your current IP will not be blocked, but you may see a message when you try to visit the restricted path.
+- use "Test Mode" to test your patterns, your current IP will not be blocked, instead you can see a message when you try to visit the restricted path;
+- for locations with many people sharing the same IP: you can set threshold limit for wrong attempts.

 This module also provides a block with information about the number of currently blocked IP addresses.
 You can place this block anywhere you like (for users with 'antiscan settings' permission).